Check engine light flashing on your car’s dash is scary!

 So I purchased the Autel AutoLink AL319 OBD II & CAN Scan Tool on Amazon.

-It works perfect on cars and trucks from 1996 and newer (OBD II & CAN) domestic and imports.
+It works perfectly on cars and trucks from 1996 and newer (OBD II & CAN) domestic and imports.

 Reads and clears existing codes with a couple of clicks…